imane-rhiyat/E-Commerce-Retail-Analytics-ML/README.md

 - Monthly Revenue Trends
 - Customer RFM Metrics

-The dashboard uses the customer dimension table together with transactional tables to provide an integrated view of business performance.
+The dashboard uses the customer dimension table together with the transactional tables to provide an integrated view of business performance.

 ---

-## Stage 4 — Customer Segmentation (Machine Learning)
+### Stage 4 — Customer Segmentation (Machine Learning)

-After completing the analytics pipeline, I extended the project by applying an introductory machine learning model.
+After completing the analytics pipeline, I extended the project by applying an introductory Machine Learning model.

 Using the cleaned sales data, I created an RFM dataset in Python by calculating: